SurajSakhare100/habit-pulse/posts/how-to-build-good-habits.md

 ---

 **So, what habit will you start today?**
-Write it down.
-Make it visible.
-Take one small action — right now.

 > “First we make our habits, then our habits make us.” – Charles C. Noble